Saurabh Kumar (engineer)

-Saurabh Kumar (1983–2015) was an engineering officer with the Indian Railways, who is being hailed as one of a series of whistleblowers against Corruption in India.
-He was killed under mysterious circumstances in Kharagpur after having told his family about getting death threats for resisting pressure to pass tenders.
+Saurabh Kumar (1983–2015) was an engineering officer with Indian Railways, hailed as one of several whistleblowers against corruption in India.
+He died under mysterious circumstances in Kharagpur after informing his family that he had received death threats for resisting pressure to approve tenders.

-A graduate of BIT Sindri (2008), he was posted as the purchase officer in Railway stores handling large volume tenders for railway scrap.
-He had told his friends and family that he had been under pressure to pass tenders by "politically affiliated mafia members."
-On 23 September 2015, his body, which had started to rot, was found at his official quarters in Kharagpur.
-The body is reported to have had head injuries and profound bleeding.
+A graduate of BIT Sindri (2008), Kumar was posted as the purchase officer in Railway stores, handling large-volume tenders for railway scrap.
+He confided to his friends and family that he was under pressure to approve tenders by "politically affiliated mafia members."
+On 23 September 2015, his body, already in a state of decomposition, was found at his official quarters in Kharagpur.
+Reports stated that the body had head injuries and profound bleeding.
 Initially, the police refused to file a foul play FIR and declared it as a case of death by snakebite.